waiting-for-dev/devise-jwt/README.md

 #### token_header

 Request/response header which will transmit the JWT token.
-Make sure you configure this header as described in [Model configuration](#model-configuration)

 Defaults to 'Authorization'